sanity-io/sanity/packages/@sanity/language-filter/README.md

 > sanity install @sanity/language-filter

+Installing with `sanity install` updates your `sanity.json` to include this plugin.
+If installing with npm or yarn, ensure your `plugins` array includes `@sanity/language-filter`.

 ### Add config file

 In order to know what languages are supported, this plugin needs to be set up with a config file that exports a few options.

 This config file needs to implement the part `part:@sanity/language-filter/config`, by adding the following lines to the `parts`-section of your `sanity.json`

 ```json